vorrkaa/SVUI/README.md

 ### Notes

 * This repo will be used exclusively for development versions
-* All feature requests will be considered but not guranteed
+* All feature requests will be considered but not guaranteed
 * Please be thorough when posting issues

 ## Release Version